If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 - Then, slice the rest of the chicken breast from top to bottom vertically with a sharp knife into 2-inch strips.
 If the breasts are very large, slice them in half horizontally first.

-Now you can make tasty chicken strips from the entire breast without waste.
+Now you can make chicken strips from the entire breast without waste.

-There’s no need to purchase another pre-made packaged spice blend!
+There’s no need for another store bought pre-made packaged spice blend!
 Make your own Cajun seasoning with these spice rack staples:

 - Kosher salt